 I don’t know what it’s like entering into an apartment contract as an expat, as the contract has always been under my Chilean boyfriend’s (or roommate’s) name.
 However, I have heard from other expat friends that they had no problem entering into contracts with their apartments, and some used rental services.
 One unexpected issue for one French couple was installing Wi-Fi!
 You need a RUT (or ID number) to get internet, and as they are still waiting for their visa to be approved, they kindly asked their neighbors to share their internet while they paid half the price.

 You can also rent rooms in houses.
 Generally, these are advertised on a website called Yapo.cl or in expat groups.
 However, it goes without saying that one must be cautious before choosing to live with a stranger, as in any country.

 Q: Any areas/suburbs you’d recommend for expats to live in?

 A: Well, that certainly depends on the expat.
-I currently live in Puertas del Mar, which is a middle-class neighbourhood close to supermarkets/mall, the center of town, the beach, and the (soon to be open!) public library.
-I love this neighbourhood because it´s relatively quiet and I can ride my bike everywhere.
+I currently live in Puertas del Mar, which is a middle-class neighborhood close to supermarkets/malls, the center of town, the beach, and the (soon to be open!) public library.
+I love this neighborhood because it’s relatively quiet, and I can ride my bike everywhere.
 I know other expats who live in Peñuelas, Coquimbo, which runs from normal to upscale.
 Everyone I know who lives there has a car, as public transport can be limited.
-San Joaquin is also a nice suburban neighbourhood.
-Avenida del Mar provides you with a view of the beach from your window, but there´s no public transport and apartments can get expensive.
+San Joaquin is also a nice suburban neighborhood.
+Avenida del Mar provides you with a view of the beach from your window, but there’s no public transport and apartments can get expensive.

 Meeting people and making friends in Chile